Thunder beat Rockets 103-94 to advance

 Garcia simmered down pretty quickly, but Perkins had to be pulled away by teammates.

 After things settled down, Perkins inexplicably dropped to the court and did several pushups.

 Another scuffle just before halftime resulted in technicals on both Asik and Durant.

 NOTES: It was a sold-out crowd of 18,357. ...
 Parsons scored more than 25 points for his second straight game. ...
-Martin came within one point of his career high in the playoffs of 26.
+Martin came one point shy of his career-high points in the playoffs of 26.